rkukuh/web-developer-shortcut/README.md

 <img src="https://scontent.cdninstagram.com/hphotos-xfa1/t51.2885-15/s640x640/e35/sh0.08/11410565_1625205127697464_169583614_n.jpg" align="right" width="300" style="padding: 10px;">

-Being a great web developer is a long journey.
-This guideline, hopefully, could become a shortcut for newcomers.
+Being a good web developer take a years and is a long journey.

 While other guide refers to so many resources that overwhelming for most of newbie, this one contains at most 3 most-referenced resources per study category per subject.

+This guide, hopefully, could become a shortcut for newcomers.
 So now you can focus on learning instead of picking study subjects.

 ## Table of Content